anthony-tuininga/cx_Logging/doc/cinterface.rst

 Logging Messages
 ----------------

-.. cfunction:: int LogCritical(const char* message)
+.. c:function:: int LogCritical(const char* message)

    Log message at CRITICAL level.

-.. cfunction:: int LogDebug(const char* message)
+.. c:function:: int LogDebug(const char* message)

    Log message at DEBUG level.

-.. cfunction:: int LogError(const char* message)
+.. c:function:: int LogError(const char* message)

    Log message at ERROR level.

-.. cfunction:: int LogInfo(const char* message)
+.. c:function:: int LogInfo(const char* message)

    Log message at INFO level.

-.. cfunction:: int LogMessage(unsigned long level, const char* message)
+.. c:function:: int LogMessage(unsigned long level, const char* message)

    Log a message at the specified level.

-.. cfunction:: int LogMessageV(unsigned long level, const char* format, ...)
+.. c:function:: int LogMessageV(unsigned long level, const char* format, ...)

    Log a message at the specified level using the standard C printf format with arguments.

-.. cfunction:: int LogMessageVaList(unsigned long level, const char* format, va_list args)
+.. c:function:: int LogMessageVaList(unsigned long level, const char* format, va_list args)

    Log a message at the specified level using the standard C printf format with arguments already encoded in a va_list.

-.. cfunction:: int LogMessageForPythonV(unsigned long level, const char* format, ...)
+.. c:function:: int LogMessageForPythonV(unsigned long level, const char* format, ...)

    Log a message at the specified level in the logging file defined for the current Python thread using the standard C printf format with arguments.

-.. cfunction:: int LogMessageForPythonVaList(unsigned long level, const char* format, va_list args)
+.. c:function:: int LogMessageForPythonVaList(unsigned long level, const char* format, va_list args)

    Log a message at the specified level in the logging file defined for the current Python thread using the standard C printf format with arguments already encoded in a va_list.

-.. cfunction:: int LogTrace(const char* message)
+.. c:function:: int LogTrace(const char* message)

    Log message regardless of what level is currently being logged.
 This is primarily of use for logging tracing messages.

-.. cfunction:: int LogWarning(const char* message)
+.. c:function:: int LogWarning(const char* message)

    Log message at WARNING level.